American Anthem

 American Anthem is a 1986 American sports drama film directed by Albert Magnoli, starring Mitch Gaylord and Janet Jones.
 The film was produced by Lorimar Motion Pictures and released in North America by Columbia Pictures.
+Gaylord was a member of the gold medal-winning U.S. men's gymnastics team at the 1984 Summer Olympics.

 Plot

 Steve Tevere, a football player turned gymnast, seeks to join the United States Olympic gymnastics team.
-Mitch Gaylord, who portrays Tevere, was a member of the gold medal-winning U.S. men's gymnastics team at the 1984 Summer Olympics.

 Soundtrack

 The soundtrack was released on CD, LP and cassette by Atlantic Records.
 The album contains songs by various artists, including two themes from the film, composed and conducted by Alan Silvestri.